i5hi/zulip-helper/README.md

 You will need to configure your local ansible with the provided settings in the `ansible.cfg`

+Create `/etc/ansible/hosts` according to your ssh aliases and ensure you use the correct hostname in your playbook.

 Use `ansible-playbook ssh.yml` to update the ssh user to zulip before running the backup.yml playbook.

 # SECURITY